 These are the kinds of “red flags” people might want to seek out individual or couples counseling to address given how much more impactful and serious they can be.

 And, of course, if you want to seek out individual and/or couples counseling for those other relationship issues mentioned, that’s a wonderful idea, too.
-Please feel free to reach out to us
+Please reach out and book a complimentary consult call

 so that we can be of support to you.